Seikho/valid-body/README.md

 ### create

+_CreateOptions_

-The middleware will use `request.body` by default.
+`query?: boolean` The middleware will use `request.body` by default.
+Setting `query` to `true` will use `req.query` instead.

-This can be overriden by passing in `{ query: true }` as options to the create function.
+`strict?: boolean`: If true, properties not defined in the validator will be removed from the validated object.

 ```ts
 type ValueValidator<TValue = unknown> = (value: TValue) => undefined